jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 Each individual stack of debris costs -9 decor in an area around it - and each debris stack can only represent one resource!
 If you've been doing big digs, it's easy to go -63 decor from this!

 As a result, you'll want to sweep all of the rooms listed above that you actively maintain.
-If you don't bother with a Mess Hall, be sure to at least sweep the area by your starting Gate!
+If you don't bother with a Mess Hall, be sure to at least sweep the area by the Printing Pod!

 ## Hide Wires